 The availability of Distributor Options and employee stock bonus awards in each country in which NSI distributors and/or employees reside is entirely dependent upon and subject to NSI's ability to secure any necessary regulatory approvals, qualifications or exemptions in each such country.
 There can be no assurance that such approvals or qualifications will be secured or, once secured, will not be suspended.
 It is possible that NSI may not be able to secure the necessary regulatory approvals or qualifications in certain countries.
 The receipt of Distributor Options and employee stock bonus awards will also subject the recipient to potentially material income tax and capital gains tax implications.
 The Company and its affiliates anticipate that the Distributor Options, the shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards will be qualified in some form pursuant to the securities laws of each jurisdiction in which the Company and its affiliates operate.
 There can be no assurance, however, that NSI will be able to qualify the Distributor Options and the employee stock bonus awards in each jurisdiction or that, if qualified, the governmental authorities in such jurisdictions will not require material modifications to the terms of the programs as they are currently contemplated to be implemented.
 In certain countries, including Belgium, France, Spain and possibly others, only existing distributors and/or existing executive distributors will be allowed to participate in the Distributor Option program.
 No assurances can be given as to the timing of any governmental approvals received in connection with the Distributor Options.
-In addition, there can be no assurance that the laws and relevant regulations and judicial and administrative interpretations.
-The NSI Stock Option Plan, as it is implemented or administered in any given country where distributors of NSI reside or act as independent distributors of NSI, may be amended or modified by NSI's board of directors fro with the legal requirements and restrictions of such country.
-See "Rule 415 Selling Stockholders--Certain U.S. Tax Consequences to Recipients of Distributor Options and Employee Stock Bonus Awards" and "--Non U.S. Regulatory and Tax Consequences."
+In addition, there can be no assurance that the laws and relevant regulations and judicial and administrative interpretations in such jurisdictions will not change in a manner that has a material impact on the ability of NSI to adopt or maintain such programs in such jurisdictions.
+The NSI Stock Option Plan, as it is implemented or administered in any given country where distributors of NSI reside or act as independent distributors of NSI, may be amended or modified by NSI's board of directors from time to time to comply with the legal requirements and restrictions of